hebiscus/To-do-list/README.md

 # What could be improved:

-- sorting feature not implemented
+~- sorting feature not implemented~ / 08.05.2023 now working

-- on lower resolution everything collapses
+~- on lower resolution everything collapses~ / 06.05/2023 now better (not fully responsive, but desktop taken care of)

-- css units could be used better
+~- css units could be used better~ / 06.05.2023 changed up font units and css grid units

-- highligh which "tab" is currently in use (all tasks, today's tasks, week tasks or completed tasks)
+~- highligh which "tab" is currently in use (all tasks, today's tasks, week tasks or completed tasks)~ 07.05.2023 now working!